aletheatoh/chain-reaction/post-mortem.md

 1. What in my process and approach to this project went well that I would repeat next time?
    - I thought I approached the planning and development of my web game well.
 During the planning stage, I detailed my wireframes, user stories and key features I would include in my game on pen and paper.
-This gave me a clearer picture of how I wanted my game to turn out, and allowed me to clearly define the goals of my game.
+This gave me a clearer picture of how I wanted my game to turn out, and allowed me to clearly define my goals in creating the game.

 --